Condzi/after_2100/tasks.md

-* think about resource manager and plan it
-* actually do a decent resource manager

 ```cpp
 // Every scene should have its own config file which specifies which exactly resources it needs.
 This way we won't have to touch code if we find a typo in name, just reload the resources from game level or relaunch it.